Skatteetaten/mva-meldingen/docs/kompensasjon_eng/faq/index.md

 ### What authentication methods will be used for tax return for VAT compensation submissions?

-Authentication will be carried out with personal login in ID-porten for both system-to-system and portal submissions, not by password and username like today.
+Authentication is carried out with personal login in ID-porten for both system-to-system and portal submissions, not by password and username like today.
 ERPs must offer ID-porten login window for their users, so they can log in using electronic ID from ID-porten.
 To avoid unnecessary logins user will stay logged in for 8 hours.

 We want to offer Maskinporten support for system-to-system submissions and we are currently looking into the legal and practical issues concerning Maskinporten.
-If Maskinporten is offered, it will be later than January 1st 2023.
 ID-porten will be used until further notice.

 ### Will there be a code list of descriptions for the various codes?